AscensionEngineering/ascensionengineering.github.io/_posts/2015-07-01-lab-6-speed-game-2.markdown

 categories: others
 ---

 It's time for another fun lab!
-For this lab, we're simply going to use the Arduino LCD Shield.
+For this lab, we're simply going to use the Apollo's LCD Display.

 The goal of this lab is to build the speed game another way.
 The gameplay should be as follows: